Eastern State Penitentiary: 19th century

+In 1877, four additional cell blocks were constructed in between the original cellblocks but did not contain the individual exercise yards.

-Originally, inmates were housed in cells that could only be accessed by entering through a small exercise yard attached to the back of the prison; only a small portal, just large enough to pass meals, opened onto the cell blocks.
+Originally, inmates were housed in cells that could be accessed only by entering through a small exercise yard attached to the back of the prison; only a small portal, just large enough to pass meals, opened onto the cell blocks.
 This design proved impractical, and in the middle of construction, cells were constructed that allowed prisoners to enter and leave the cell blocks through metal doors that were covered by a heavy wooden door to filter out noise.
 The halls were designed to have the feel of a church.

 Some believe that the doors were small so prisoners would have a harder time getting out, minimizing an attack on an officer.
 Others have explained the small doors forced the prisoners to bow while entering their cell.
 This design is related to penance and ties to the religious inspiration of the prison.
 The cells were made of concrete with a single glass skylight, representing the "Eye of God", suggesting to the prisoners that God was always watching them.

 Outside the cell was an individual area for exercise, enclosed by high walls so prisoners could not communicate.
 Exercise time for each prisoner was synchronized so no two prisoners next to each other would be out at the same time.
 Prisoners were allowed to garden and even keep pets in their exercise yards.
 When a prisoner left his cell, an accompanying guard would wrap a hood over his head to prevent him from being recognized by other prisoners.

-Cell accommodations were advanced for their time, including a faucet with running water over a flush toilet, as well as curved pipes along part of one wall which served as central heating during the winter months where hot water would be run through the pipes to keep the cells reasonably heated.
-Toilets were remotely flushed twice a week by the guards of the cellblock.
+Cell accommodations were advanced for their time, including a faucet with running water over a flush toilet, as well as curved pipes along part of one wall, which served as central heating during the winter months and through which hot water would be run through the pipes to keep the cells reasonably heated.
+The cast-iron toilets were flushed with water once a day.